Stu Miller: Career and honors

-Jim Palmer credited Miller for helping him become a better pitcher.
+Hall of Fame Oriole pitcher Jim Palmer credited Miller for helping him become a better pitcher.
 "I learned from guys like Stu Miller.
 I sat out in the bullpen with him when I was nineteen and watched and listened.
 It was like graduate school."
+Baseball Hall of Famer Harmon Killebrew said Miller was the most difficult pitcher he ever faced.